lsm-algorithmic-enjoy/lsm-algorithmic-enjoy/README.md

 ### Welcome to my World! 👋

 - 🧑🏻‍💻 I majored in Computer Engineering at Seoul National University of Science and Technology.
-- 🔭 I’m currently working on HTML,CSS,JavaScript
+- 🔭 I’m currently working on HTML, CSS, JavaScript
 - 🌱 I’m currently learning React, TypeScript, NextJS.